Presenting With Impact — Presence is the key to success

 The best presenters know how to really be in the room with their audience.

-– They arrive as early as they can and once they done the usual AV check they just get to know the room.
+– They arrive as early as they can, long before their audience.
+Once they done the usual AV check they just get to know the room.
 They spend a few minutes just standing in the area and familiarise themselves with the space.
+They notice the temperature of the room, the lighting, the space.
+They notice any sounds or distractions inside or outside of the room.

 – They take a few moments to see things from their audience’s perspective and sit in as many of their seats as they can well before they arrive.